padmanabhankrishnamurthy/v2p/README.md

 # v2p
-A Keras reimplementation of [Large-Scale Visual Speech Recognition](https://arxiv.org/abs/1807.05162)
+A Keras reimplementation of the Vision-to-Phoneme (V2P) model from [Large-Scale Visual Speech Recognition](https://arxiv.org/abs/1807.05162)